fluencelabs/docs/docs/build-mvm/quickstarts/your_first_function.md

-# Your First Function
+# Your First Cloudless Function

-In this section we pickup where we left off in the [Getting Started](../overview/getting_started.md) section and dive into the *Hello World* Lambda.
+In this section we pickup where we left off in the [Getting Started](../overview/getting_started.md) section and dive into the *Hello World* example a little deeper.
 You can continue to use the project you created earlier or create a new one.
 If you don't have Fluence CLI installed, make sure you have nodejs v 18 and continue to install the binary or use an [alternative approach](https://github.com/fluencelabs/cli?tab=readme-ov-file#installation-and-usage).

 You install the Fluence CLI binary like so:
 ```bash